FreeRADIUS/freeradius-sbuff/README.md

-# freeradius-sbuff
+# sbuff
-A separate repository for the sbuff string manipulation library
+A separate repository for the FreeRADIUS sbuff string manipulation library.

 ## Introduction